- 12 min

-In addition, you may want to install a paid theme and a number of plugins to enhance the functionality of your website.
+In addition, you may want to install a paid theme and a number of plugins to enhance the functionality of your website, or decide to collaborate with a professional WordPress development company.
 That will increase the cost of your WordPress website.

 The answer is: it depends.
 If you just need a simple static website, you can pay for the domain name and hosting and use a free theme and plugins.
 That will cost you from $65 and up.

 Otherwise, if you need a more complex, unique design and a wider range of features, you can either subscribe to premium plugins and purchase a paid theme or hire professional WordPress developers to create a custom solution for you.
 In that case, the exact amount is determined by your specific needs and requirements.

 It’s hard to give a straightforward answer to this question.
 Apart from your hosting fee (from $50 and up), you may have to pay for using the premium plugins you have installed.
 For example, a monthly subscription to the WP Rocket plugin starts at $49.
 Depending on the number of plugins, the cost of your WordPress website maintenance can be larger or smaller.

 It depends on the provider, the hosting type, plan, and your requirements.
 For example, a dedicated server costs more than shared hosting.
 A blog needs less storage space than an online store.
 That determines the ultimate price.
 In general, prepare to budget a minimum of $65 on hosting and a domain name.